 Intensive Short Term Dynamic Psychotherapy

-Focusing on attachment and response-to-intervention helps therapists to:
+The focus on attachment and response-to-intervention in ISTDP training helps therapists to:

-- Help even the most fragile patients to build their capacity to manage anxiety and tolerate feeling
+- Help even the most fragile clients to build their capacity to overcome avoidance and anxiety so they can experience and learn from their emotions and memories

 Developed by Habib Davanloo, MD in the 1960’s, the theory and technique of ISTDP have been refined and elaborated by later generations of his students around the world.
 The efficacy of ISTDP has been widely researched and demonstrated with a variety of disorders.
 All ISTDP therapists understand that a patient’s problems result from defenses that arise in response to the anxiety that is coupled with unconscious feeling.
 The goal of therapy is to help the patient develop the ability to attend to internal experiences in order to regulate anxiety and give up maladaptive defenses.
 This allows unconscious emotions to emerge, become integrated, and pave the way for consistent, unfettered access to motivational feelings.